 1) Escape Room

+The ultimate problem solving activity is an escape room!
 Escape rooms have a tendency to bring people closer together, no matter who they are or the different walks of life they’ve taken to get to where they are today.
-Whether it’s a traditional escape room like Dr. Wilson’s Office in Birmingham or a themed escape room like The Tomb Escape Room in Cardiff, you’re bound to have a thrilling team-building problem-solving activity day out together.
+Whether it’s a traditional escape room like Dr. Wilson’s Office in Birmingham or a themed escape room like The Tomb Escape Room in Cardiff, you’re bound to have a thrilling team building day together.
 The shared experience between everyone that takes part in an escape room is one that’s definitely not going to be forgotten quickly and is therefore a fantastic place for your team to visit and really get the cogs in their heads twisting and turning.

 How This Helps: